Genovese crime family New Jersey faction: The Prisco/LaScala crew

 Angelo "The Horn" Prisco was a capo from Yonkers, N.Y. who held influence in northern New Jersey.
 When John DiGilio was murdered Prisco took over much of the crew's operations in Hudson County's Bayonne and Jersey City waterfronts, while he also expanded operations into Monmouth County and Florida.
 Members of the Prisco crew were charged with shaking down International Longshoremen's Association (ILA) dockworkers at various Hudson County waterfront shipping terminals.
-In early 1990s, he was ordered by Gigante to murder his cousin, Angelo Sangiuolo, after he was caught robbing from the family's gambling operations in the Bronx.
+In the early 1990s, he was ordered by Gigante to murder his cousin, Angelo Sangiuolo, after he was caught robbing from the family's gambling operations in the Bronx.
 In 1994, Prisco was charged with racketeering and DiGilio's murder.
 He pleaded guilty only to a 1998 arson charge and sentenced to 12 years in prison.
 While Prisco was in prison, Joseph LaScala supervised the crew.
 In 2002, Prisco was released from prison after his appeal was denied because the State Attorney General's office requested his early release.
 In 2008, Prisco was tried and convicted for the Sangiuolo murder and received life sentence.
 In May 2012, Joseph LaScala was arrested and charged with illegal gambling.
 On June 21, 2017, Angelo Prisco died in prison while serving a life sentence at the United States Penitentiary in Coleman, Florida.
 On February 3, 2019, LaScala died.